domRiddle/ASF/Escrow.md

 For questions/issues, please visit **[comment on SG](https://www.steamgifts.com/go/comment/fwzzlNV)**.

-*Keep in mind that above tool is unofficial, you're using it at your own risk.*
+*Keep in mind that above tool is unofficial, you're using it at your own risk.
+We do not offer technical support if it doesn't work properly.*

 ***